digitalocean/terraform-provider-digitalocean/docs/resources/firewall.md

   of the Load Balancers from which the inbound traffic will be accepted.
 * `source_kubernetes_ids` - (Optional) An array containing the IDs of the Kubernetes clusters from which the inbound traffic will be accepted.
+* `action` - (Optional) The action to take for traffic matching this rule.
+  This may be one of "allow" or "deny".
+If not specified, defaults to "allow".

 `outbound_rule` supports the following: